chef/automate/components/docs-chef-io/content/automate/datafeed.md

 ### Splunk

-To add a Data Feed instance in Chef Automate using Splunk integration:
+To add a Splunk data feed:

 1. Selection **New Integration**.